Committed to access for all

 We welcome all visitors to Hampton Court Palace and aim to make everyone’s day out enjoyable.

 Disabled visitors are entitled to bring an accompanying carer free of charge.
 These complimentary adult carer tickets can only be obtained on the day of your visit upon presentation of proof of registered disability.

 We've created an Accessibility Guide using the VisitEngland template.Quick guide to accessibility

 View our comprehensive, full-colour access guide before visiting.

 All recognised guide, assistance or service dogs - including assistance dogs in training - are welcome inside the palace.
-Make sure they are wearing their designated jacket or lead slip.
+Please make sure they are wearing their designated jacket or lead slip.
 Owners should also bring the dog’s 'Assistance Dog’s (UK)’ identification book (or the appropriate international equivalent) with them.
 Unfortunately, due to conservation concern and the nature of items on display, we do not allow emotional support animals to enter the palace at this time.

 Audio tours for blind or partially sighted visitors are available for the following areas: